ilic-sara/SmartKitchen/README.md

-# SmartKitchen
+# Smart kitchen
-SmartKitchen is a full-stack, multi-layered recipe web application built with ASP.NET Core Web APIs, MongoDB, and Blazor (Server + WASM).
-It supports searching recipes by name or ingredients, filtering by cuisine, diet, or cooking method, and includes AI-powered recipe generation using OpenAI.
+Smart kitchen is a full-stack, multi-layered recipe web application built with ASP.NET Core Web APIs, MongoDB, and Blazor (Server + WASM).
+It supports searching recipes by name or ingredients, filtering by category, cuisine, diet, or cooking method, and includes AI-powered recipe generation using OpenAI.

 The backend leverages MongoDB replica sets and multi-document transactions for consistency.
-It features custom cookie+JWT-based authentication, secure admin CRUD pages, and role-based access.
+It features custom cookie + JWT-based authentication, secure admin CRUD pages, and role-based access.
 The app is containerized using Docker and deployed to Azure Container Apps with Azure Blob Storage handling image uploads.

 https://smart-kitchen-webapp.bravemoss-a3de7b6c.swedencentral.azurecontainerapps.io/